-The Biodiversity Forum is made up of representatives from a wide range of organisations plus individuals with an interest in local wildlife and land management.
-It is open to anyone to join and is responsible for the delivery of the LBAP.
-The Biodiversity Team provide the secretariat and there is an independent chair.
+The NPT Nature Partnership is made up of representatives from a wide range of organisations plus individuals with an interest in local wildlife and land management, and is open for anyone to join.
+The Council Countryside and Wildlife Team provide the secretariat and there is an independent chair.
 Members of the partnership take action for nature around the county, such as:

 - Afan Environment Volunteers run volunteer work parties to manage meadows in the Afan Valley.

 - The council manages three country parks, five local nature reserves and many more sites for nature.

 - Bryncoch Environment Group have been running toad patrols in spring for 15 years, rescuing over 800 toads in 2019.

 - Buglife and Woodland Trust work together to conserve the Blue Ground Beetle in Skewen.